thWednesday/leukocyte/README.md

 # leukocyte

-Leukocyte is an orbital satellite request tool
+Leukocyte is a flood request tool

 <!-- Leukocyte was an orbital satellite laser in Guilty Crown -->